Nikki's Sweet Potatoes Recipe

 1/3 cup toasted macadamia nuts, chopped

-Preheat your oven to 350F degrees, a rack in the upper third.
+Preheat your oven to 400F degrees, a rack in the upper third.
 Butter or oil 6 ramekins or a single medium-sized casserole dish.

-Wrap each sweet potato in foil, pierce numerous times with the tines of a fork and place in the oven for somewhere between an hour and an hour and a half, until each is baked through.
+Scrub each potato, rub with a bit of salt, and place directly in the oven for somewhere between an hour and an hour and a half, until each is baked through.
 Times vary greatly depending on the size of your sweet potatoes - in the end you should be able to cut through the center flesh as if it were soft butter.
 Remove the potatoes from the oven, let them cool for a few minutes, and cut each sweet potato in half.
 Scrape the flesh into a medium mixing bowl.
 You should have about three cups of sweet potatoes.
-In a large bowl mash the sweet potatoes with the coconut milk.
-If my sweet potatoes are on the fibrous side, l take a hand blender to them for a minute or so (alternately you could use a food processor).
+Mash the sweet potatoes with the coconut milk.
+If your sweet potatoes are on the fibrous side, take a hand blender, puree them for a minute or so (alternately you could use a food processor).
 Stir in the ginger, maple syrup and salt.
 Let it sit for a few minutes, stir again and taste - adjust the seasoning if you need to - this is your chance to get the right amount of salt and ginger in the sweet potatoes before they go in the oven.

 Serves about 6.